janmikulacz/trivis/README.md

 make
 ```

-Assuming [trivis_plus/](trivis_plus) is the root directory of the TřiVis+ codebase, the codebase directory structure is as follows:
+Assuming we are in the [trivis_plus/](trivis_plus) directory, the root directory of the TřiVis+ codebase, the lower-level directory structure is as follows:

 - [include/trivis_plus/](trivis_plus/include/trivis_plus): Header files of the TřiVis+ extension.
     - [data_loading/](trivis_plus/include/trivis_plus/data_loading): Data loading utilities.